Noxious weed: Control

-Maintaining control of noxious weeds is important for the health of habitats, livestock, wildlife, and native plants, and of humans of all ages.
+Maintaining control of noxious weeds is important for the health of habitats, livestock, wildlife, native plants, and humans of all ages.
 How to control noxious weeds depends on the surrounding environment and habitats, the weed species, the availability of equipment, labor, supplies, and financial resources.
-Laws often require that noxious weed control funding from governmental agencies must be used for eradication, invasion prevention, or native habitat and plant community restoration project scopes.
+Laws often require that noxious weed control funding from governmental agencies be used for eradication, invasion prevention, or native habitat and plant community restoration projects.

 Insects and fungi have long been used as biological controls of some noxious weeds and more recently nematodes have also been used.

 Eradication

-According to control experts, there are chemical, physical ways, and environmental ways of eradicating noxious weeds.
+According to control experts, there are chemical, physical, and environmental ways of eradicating noxious weeds.
 Those include pulling the entire weed out of the ground, spraying herbicide if it's a large area, and using machines to turn over the soil.
-According to farmers, using goats can prove a more ecological way of getting rid of noxious weeds, instead of using herbicide.
-Also, overplanting a native species is a long term solution in eradicating noxious weeds.
+According to farmers, using goats can prove a more ecological way of getting rid of noxious weeds, instead of using herbicides.
+Also, overplanting a native species is a long-term solution in eradicating noxious weeds.

 Controversy and biases

 Agricultural needs, desires, and concerns do not always mesh with those of other areas, such as pollinator nectar provision.
 Ragwort, for instance, was rated as the top flower meadow nectar source in a UK study, and in the top ten in another.
-Its early blooming period is also particularly helpful for the establishment of bumblebee colonies.
-Thistles that are considered noxious weeds in the US and elsewhere, such as Cirsium arvense and Cirsium vulgare, have also rated at or near the top of the charts in multiple UK studies for nectar production, one of its native locations.
+Its early blooming period is also particularly helpful in establishing bumblebee colonies.
+Thistles that are considered noxious weeds in the US and elsewhere, such as Cirsium arvense and Cirsium vulgare, have also rated at or near the top of the charts in multiple nectar production studies in the UK, one of its native locations.
 These thistles also serve as a larval host plant for the painted lady butterfly.
-There can be, therefore, a conflict between agricultural policy and point of view and the point of view of conservationists or other groups.
+There can, therefore, be a conflict between agricultural policy and the point of view of conservationists or other groups.